jonatino/Java-Memory-Manipulation/README.md

 # Java-Memory-Manipulation
 _Java Based Memory, Process, Module Interfacing_

-This library is licensed under LGPL 3.0 and was created for game hacking/modding via memory modifications.
+This library is licensed under MIT License and was created for game hacking/modding via memory modifications.

 ---